Not Rushing the Healing Process

 As part of the Gästezimmer series, multidisciplinary artist Samuel Baah Kortey presents early insights and developments from his research project “Not Rushing the Healing Process.”

-“Not Rushing the Healing Process” explores the cultural and emotional significance of hair and haircare through the lense of the collections at the Ethnologisches Museum and the Museum für Asiatische Kunst.
+“Not Rushing the Healing Process” explores the cultural and emotional significance of hair and haircare through the lens of the collections at the Ethnologisches Museum.
 In dialogue with African-German heritage, it emphasises oral histories and community contributions, aiming to challenge colonial legacies and promote healing through art and storytelling.
 The project serves as both an educational and discursive tool.
+Samuel’s project puts the cultural belongings in the museum archive in relation to local communities.
+In this edition of Gästezimmer, Samuel will share his work experience in Berlin in a conversation with the moderator Anna Schäfers.
+The audience is invited to participate: if you like, please bring your combs!

 Samuel Baah Kortey is a graduate of Hochschule für Bildende Künste–Städelschule in Frankfurt am Main and KNUST – Kwame Nkrumah University of Science and Technology in Kumasi, Ghana (Dept. of Painting & Sculpture).
 He was a 2023 Villa Romana Fellow and lives between Berlin and Kumasi, Ghana.
 Samuel is a member of the collective blaxTARLINES and a co-founder of the Asafo Black Collective.